7 Ways to Boost your Success

 And those thoughts are even more important when the attention our weight-loss garnered begins to fade and the compliments stop coming.
 As you (and others!) begin to accept your new shape as same-old, that's when it becomes tempting to slip into old habits.

-"When you're no longer focusing on how important this is to you, that's when you might start to get sloppy about portions," says Jackie Raha, manager of group services development for Weight Watchers, who remembers clearly the moment, years ago, that she couldn't bend over to tie her sneakers.
+"When you're no longer focusing on how important this is to you, that's when you might start to get sloppy about portions," says Jackie Raha, who remembers clearly the moment, years ago, that she couldn't bend over to tie her sneakers.
 "I see great value in recalling the pain of carrying that extra weight."

 Ronda Gates, author of The Scale Companion, adds, "I can't celebrate the great successes in my life unless I also appreciate the failures and what I've learned from them."